Jurassic Park (franchise): Jurassic Park Adventures (2001–2002)

 Scott Ciencin wrote a trilogy of spin-off novels based upon Jurassic Park III.
 The series contained Jurassic Park Adventures: Survivor and Jurassic Park Adventures: Prey, both released in 2001, and Jurassic Park Adventures: Flyers, released the following year.

 The Evolution of Claire (2018)

 The Evolution of Claire (Jurassic World) is a young adult novel written by Tess Sharpe.
 It is based upon the Jurassic World trilogy, and was released in 2018 in conjunction with the release of Jurassic World: Fallen Kingdom.
 It is a spin-off set in 2004, prior to the opening of the Jurassic World theme park.
 The novel is about college freshman Claire Dearing during her summer internship at the park.

+Maisie Lockwood Adventures (2022)

+Maisie Lockwood Adventures (Jurassic World) is a children's book series written by Tess Sharpe and illustrated by Chloe Dominique.
+It is based upon the Jurassic World trilogy, and was released in 2022 in conjunction with the release of Jurassic World Dominion.
+Consisting of the novels Off the Grid and The Yosemite Six, the novels tell the adventures of Maisie Lockwood as she navigates a world filled with dinosaurs both ferocious and friendly.